booktrawler/tom-rhodes-blog/src/posts/blog/stories/2024/June/the-ten-commandments-adapt-a-commandment-to-a-contemporary-situation/2024-06-08-the-ten-commandments-adapt-a-commandment-to-a-contemporary-situation-38.md

 ---
 title: ""Keeping the Sabbath Holy" - Tom's Stories 38"
-date: 2024-06-08
+date: "2024-06-08"
 permalink: "stories/2024/June/the-ten-commandments-adapt-a-commandment-to-a-contemporary-situation/"
-description: The story follows a marketing executive, Sarah, and her family as they navigate the challenges of modern life, including the demands of work, technology, and maintaining a healthy family dynamic.
-With the guidance of their pastor, they learn to prioritize their faith and relationships by honoring the Sabbath, leading to a renewed sense of peace, gratitude, and spiritual fulfillment.
+description: "The story follows a marketing executive, Sarah, and her family as they navigate the challenges of modern life, including the demands of work, technology, and maintaining a healthy family dynamic.
+With the guidance of their pastor, they learn to prioritize their faith and relationships by honoring the Sabbath, leading to a renewed sense of peace, gratitude, and spiritual fulfillment."
-theme: Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance
+theme: "[Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance]"
 tags: "Tom's Stories"
 ---
 #"Keeping the Sabbath Holy"